NewAlexandria/learning-economies/presentation-slides.md

 ---

-## Slide 10: Resonance - The Universal Transfer Mechanism
+# Resonance - The Universal Transfer Mechanism

 **How knowledge flows between economies**